FarazKelhini/proposal-string-prototype-count/README.md

 ## Backward Compatibility

 Adding this method will not break existing code, as it adds new functionality to the `String` prototype without modifying existing methods.

+## Q&A

+Q: Why not add an option to toggle case sensitivity?
+A: To maintain consistency with other string methods like `includes()`.